 That's not the whole picture.

 We have to remove anxiety and depression which are killers in the bedroom.

 CBD is powerful on both counts as stress response can wreak havoc on sex drive.

 Our response to stress may be the single best thing we can do for sex drive.

 This is especially for true for women (as if you don't know this already):

-Similarly, for partnered desire, higher perceived stress predicted lower desire for women, but higher desire for men.
+Similarly, for partnered desire, higher perceived stress predicted lower desire for women, but a higher desire for men.

 That inability to turn off your head is sex enemy #1.

 Women in the high-stress group had lower levels of genital, but not psychological arousal, had higher levels of cortisol, and reported more distraction during the erotic film than women in the average stress group.
 The main predictor of decreased genital sexual arousal was participants’ distraction scores.

 It turns out that "distraction" was the key issue.